Monday, October 7, 2024

-The Beauty of Leibniz’s Mill
+The Structure of Experience and the Beauty of Leibniz’s Mill

 “[Leibniz’s Mill] is an instance of the phenomenological fallacy—the idea that if minds are brains, the brain would have to have the properties perceived.”
 (Digital Gnosis)